paul-hammant/tbd/content/branch-for-release/index.md

 {{< quote title="Branch: only when necessary, on incompatible policy, late, and instead of freeze" >}}
 <span>&mdash; Laura Wingerd & Christopher Seiwald</span><br>
-<span style="margin-left: 30px">(1998's High Level SCM Best Practices Whitepaper from Perforce)</span>
+<span style="margin-left: 30px">(1998's High Level SCM Best Practices white paper from Perforce)</span>
 {{< /quote >}}

 If a team is pushing production releases monthly, then they are also going to have to push bug-fix releases between planned releases.
 To facilitate that, it is common for Trunk Based Development Teams to make a release branch on a just in time basis - say a few days before the release.
-That becomes a stable place, given the developers are still streaming their commits into the trunkx at full speed.
+That becomes a stable place, given the developers are still streaming their commits into the trunk at full speed.

 The incompatible policy (ref Wingerd & Seiwald), that the releae branch "should not receive continued development work".